neirocca sound-first music theory

 The minor 2nd (♭2) is Phrygian’s most distinctive sound.
 In E Phrygian, the note F is just a half step above E — the root.

-This creates an instantly recognisable tension.
+This creates an instantly recognizable tension.
 The half-step movement between root and 2nd is associated with Spanish flamenco, Middle Eastern music, and dark, dramatic rock.

 Phrygian Dominant